Network Inspection for Detecting Strategic Attacks: Problem Description

 That is, adding a detector to a smaller detector positioning increases the number of monitored components in $\att$ by at least as many as when adding that detector to a larger detector positioning.

 \item For any detector positioning $\Def \in 2^\nodes$, $\valdet{\Def}{\cdot}$ is finitely additive (a direct consequence of \eqref{detect_sets}):

 \end{enumerate}

 Similar to the defender, the attacker is also resource-constrained, in that she can attack a subset of components $\att\in 2^\edges$ of the network of size no larger than $b_2\in\mathbb{N}$; we refer to such a subset as an \emph{attack plan}.
-This limitation arises from the attacker's constraints in gaining an unauthorized access to network components and compromising their functionality.
-However, the attacker has the flexibility to spread her attacks throughout the network.
+This constraint models the attacker's limited ability to gain access to network components and disrupt them.
 The set of all attack plans is given by $\mathcal{A}_2\coloneqq \{\att\in 2^\edges \ | \ |\att|\leq b_2\}$.

+In fact, our solution approach and results on its guarantees can be extended to the model of imperfect detection, where each detector only detects a disruption in its monitoring set with independent probability $\lambda \in [0,1]$.
+Given a detector positioning $\Def \in 2^\nodes$, and an attack plan $\att \in 2^\edges$, the average number of detected attacks would be given by $\sum_{e \in \att}\left(1 - (1-\lambda)^{|\{i \in \Def \, | \, e \in \set{i}\}|}\right)$, which is also submodular and monotone with respect to $\Def$ (see Chapter 2 of \cite{Fujishige2005}), and finitely additive with respect to $\att$.
+For ease of exposition, we henceforth assume the model of perfect detection, given by \eqref{detect_sets}.